nslavov/SCP_Meeting/proteomics/Hotels_2025.md

 * Valid for the following dates: May 27 - May 29, 2025 (Check in: May 26 / Check out: May 30)
 * Reservations can also be made from this [Link](https://be.synxis.com/?_ga=2.28555832.543142179.1733519806-2108305383.1727718338&adult=1&arrive=2025-05-26&chain=16362&child=0&currency=USD&depart=2025-05-30&group=SCP&hotel=61148&level=hotel&locale=en-US&productcurrency=USD&rooms=1)

 The Verb Hotel is located at 1271 Boylston St, Boston, MA 02215.
-It is an 11 minute walk to the Northeaster University campus.
+It is an 11 minute walk to the Northeastern University campus.

 <!--
 ## The Colonnade Hotel